grafana/loki/docs/sources/api/_index.md

 backing store.
 Mainly used for local testing.

 In microservices mode, the `/flush` endpoint is exposed by the ingester.

+## `POST /ingester/shutdown`

+`/ingester/shutdown` triggers a shutdown of the ingester and notably will _always_ flush any in memory chunks it holds.
+This is helpful for scaling down WAL-enabled ingesters where we want to ensure old WAL directories are not orphaned, but instead flushed to our chunk backend.

+In microservices mode, the `/ingester/shutdown` endpoint is exposed by the ingester.

 ## `GET /metrics`